14 Natural Remedies To Stop Period Pain

-This sounds so simple, but drinking lots of water will prevent your body from retaining water, which can reduce painful bloating when on your period.
+This sounds so simple, but drinking lots of water will prevent your body from retaining water, which can reduce painful bloating when on your period, and reduce fatigue.

 Try and opt for room temperature, or even hot water if possible.
 The hot liquid helps increase the blood flow to your skin, and can relax any cramped muscles.

 You should be aiming to drink around eight glasses of water every day, whether you’re on your period or not.
 This is because your body is mostly made of water, and needs this to function at its best.

 If you struggle to drink water because it’s too plain, then why not try and spice it up?
 Incorporate freshly sliced fruits and fresh herbs into a large mason jar or jug, and enjoy the subtle flavours along with the added health benefits from the fruits.
 Click here for lots of ideas and flavour combos.

 Increasing the amount of water-based foods you’re eating is another of the natural remedies to alleviate period pain.
 This includes lettuce, cucumber, celery, watermelon, and berries.

 Again, this one is pretty simple, but eating a healthier diet can significantly reduce period pain.

 All of these foods and beverages can increase bloating and water retention in your body, which leads to pain.